-As natural infestation of capped brood means, generally, varroa mites in a reproducing status and as they can be easily identified by the presence of white faecal deposits on the cell walls, a certain indicator of live mites (Dietemann et al., 2013; Büchler et al., 2017), control variants were not included to assess its natural mortality in the untreated capped brood.
-In some similar experiments (van Engelsdorp et al., 2008; Fries, 1991), the natural mortality of the varroa mite included in tests as control was extremely low.
+As natural infestation of capped brood means. generally, varroa mites in a reproducing status and as they can be easily identified by the presence of white faecal deposits on the cell walls, a certain indicator of live mites (Dietemann et al., 2013: Büchler et al., 2017). control variants were not included to assess its natural mortality in the untreated capped brood.
+In some similar experiments (vanEngelsdorp et al., 2008; Fries, 1991), the natural mortality of the varroa mite included in tests as control was extremely low.
+Also, the experiments were designed to include different experimental variants grouped in the two procedures to test specific variables (substance. the time.